III. B North - East Region

 https://www.bulgariamonasteries.com/en/basarbovo_monastery.html

-Next village along the road is Ivanovo.
-The last time I travelled there (August 2018) I was surprise to see 2 new hotels in it.
+Next village along the road is Ivanovo. there are 2 new hotels in it.

 Needless to say, the entire area is very nice to camp.

-٭Opportunities: A remains of Cherven mediaeval fortress are located several kilometers to Dve Mogili.
-The road to the place is signed well.
-The place is in Rusenski Lom River Canyon, a scenic place.
+٭Opportunities: The remains of Cherven mediaeval fortress are located several kilometers to Dve Mogili.
+The road to the fortress is signed well.
+The fortress is in Rusenski Lom River Canyon, a very scenic place.

-The area along Rusenski Lom River is a National Reserve:
+The area near Rusenski Lom River is a National Reserve:

 https://en.wikipedia.org/wiki/Rusenski_Lom_Nature_Park